Madison Square Garden Entertainment: History

-Use of facial recognition
+Surveillance and facial recognition

 MSG has used facial recognition systems at its venues since 2018.
 In July 2022, MSG Entertainment instituted a policy that prohibits representatives of law firms that have been engaged in litigation with MSG or its subsidiaries from attending its venues in New York City.
 The company stated that this is for professional conduct reasons.

 MSG Entertainment has faced criticism for using facial recognition to enforce this policy, which is being probed by the Attorney General of New York.
 In January 2023, members of the New York State Assembly and New York State Senate introduced identical bills designed to prevent MSG Entertainment from enforcing its policy at sporting events.

 In late 2022, an attorney who works for a law firm in New Jersey involved in active litigation against MSG Entertainment was barred from attending the Radio City Christmas Spectacular with her nine-year-old daughter's Girl Scout troop and was forced to have her daughter enter the venue with the other children and mothers and attend the show without her.
 The attorney in question does not practice law in the state of New York and had not heard of the relevant case involving MSG Entertainment until she was prevented from attending the show; she was singled out solely because of her association with her law firm.

 Explaining the policy, Executive Chairman James L. Dolan stated, "It's like something out of ‘The Godfather,’ it's like ‘It's only business.’
 It's not only business, and if you sue us, we’re gonna tell you not to come."
 One lawyer barred from entering Madison Square Garden to watch a New York Rangers game, meanwhile, stated that Dolan, "lit a firestorm–for no apparent reason other than that he is a petty and vindictive person."

+In 2026, it was reported that MSG Executive Vice President and Chief Security Officer John Eversole had begun a surveillance campaign of an attendee because she was a trans woman.
+She was later banned from the venue due to a stalking allegation.
+MSG security employees have alleged that the company has contacted Garden attendees' hometown police departments in response to social media posts "if those posts could be interpreted in any way as threats," and asked those departments to "take action."

+A 2026 data breach by ShinyHunters revealed MSGE compiling lists of LGBTQ celebrities, and anti-facial recognition activists.